quibbble/go-boardgame/examples/tictactoe/README.md

 # Tic-Tac-Toe Example

 This is an example implementation of Tic-Tac-Toe using the [go-boardgame](https://github.com/quibbble/go-boardgame) package.
-This is by no means the only or necessarily best way to implement a game but is a good place to get some ideas for how to write a new game.
+This is by no means the only or necessarily best way to implement a game but is a good place to look when getting started.

 ## Layout